mgeduld/tlly/README.md

 ## Todo Backlog

+- [] recalc contiguous after user adds arbitrary timestamp, which might have plugged a gap
 - [] display arbitrary list of tallies (tlly -c exercise meditation)
 - [] display tallies for a particular date
 - [] display tallies for a range of dates